 The time and materials model means that you will pay for the time of the developers and for whatever tools or software they need to use.
 The development team has the flexibility to respond to user feedback and change features or direction if needed.
 You have the freedom to request new features or choose a different path during development.
 Modern software development methods mean that clients are usually kept aware of how much the project is costing as it progresses, and you will have clearly defined intervals at which you approve the budget for each stage of development.

-If you want to read more about the differences between fixed-price and time and materials models, we have a more detailed article you should check out.
+If you want to read more about the differences between fixed-price and time and materials models, we have a more detailed comparison of pricing models you should check out.

 Examples of software projects and costs

 Using the list of questions above, you can probably already see that software development projects can be roughly divided into small, medium, and large.
 You can in turn work out the approximate software project price for each of these.

 A small project might be a simple set of fixes or UI improvements for an existing system, where you know what you want to be changed, but need an external developer to go in and solve the problems.
 There should be very little back and forth in this kind of project.
 Once you get to large projects, you can expect multiple rounds of iteration, where you need to review and approve deliverables at each stage before moving on to the next.

 No one size fits all and your project will be the same.
 You might only need a single developer for two weeks for one project (cost: $3,000), three developers for 3-4 weeks for the next (cost: $20,000), before going on to a team of more than three for six months if you decide to develop a standalone application from scratch (cost: $160,000).

 Scope: Design and implement 20 screens for an online membership management tool, using an existing database, and off-the-shelf login and UX tools.